wp-plugins/bmi-imc-calculator/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.1 =
+* Added shortcode function for extensive use of the plugin

 = 1.0.1 =
 * Fixed folder structure for best results with Wordpress and added new images for the Wordpress repository